rhelmot/nclib/README.md

 nclib
 =====

-nclib is netcat as a python library, or at least a couple of common things netcat can do.
+nclib is a python socket library that wants to be your friend.

 nclib provides:

 - Easy-to-use interfaces for connecting to and listening on TCP and UDP sockets
-- recv_until, receiving until a given substring comes over the wire
+- A better socket class, the Netcat object
+  - Convenient receive methods for common socket usage patterns
-- Highly customizable logging, including logging in hex encoding
+  - Highly customizable logging
   - Interactive mode, connecting the socket to your stdin/stdout
   - Intelligent detection of socket closes and connection drops
   - Long-running functions cleanly abortable with ctrl-c
   - Lots of aliases in case you forget the right method name
+- Mechanisms to launch processes with their in/out streams connected to sockets
+  - Launch a process with gdb attached
+- TCP and UDP server classes for writing simple python daemons
-- A script (serve-stdio) to easily daemonize command-line scripts, dependency-free
+- A script to easily daemonize command-line programs

 If you are familiar with pwntools, nclib provides much of the functionaly that pwntools' socket wrappers do, but with the bonus feature of not being pwntools.